IPP 2 – Use and Disclosure

 The PDP Act facilitates the conduct of research in a number of ways which are not limited to the use and disclosure ground in IPP 2.1(c).
 Organisations should consider these alternatives before disclosing personal information to researchers or conducting research themselves.
 These include:

-- the disclosure is necessary to lessen or prevent a serious threat to public health, safety or welfare under IPP 2.1(d)
+- the disclosure is necessary to lessen or prevent a serious threat to public health, safety or welfare under IPP 2.1(d); and

 Notification after use or disclosure and withdrawal